 - resolve valuation data breaks

 In our example, we do not have any Overlay I breaks and the VD XM goes straight to the Overlay II clearing phase.
 We have an Overlay II valuation data break (PvS Vega test) that you will first place on hold.
-You will then resolve the break with the ‘Switch to P2’ action, which will then need to be approved by a different user.
+You will then resolve the break with the ‘Switch to P2’ action.
+The resolution will need to be approved by a different user.

 The same process can be applied for valuation data Overlay I breaks.